jonlawley/VlcDriver/README.md

 # VlcDriver
 Create and manage VLC media conversion using .Net

 VlC Driver provides a simple way to call into the media conversion from a simple .Net Library.
+This library uses is based around the strategy of calling VLC as a process rather than using PInvoke to call into lvc libraries (like libVLCnet http://libvlcnet.sourceforge.net/)

 ## Code Example

-Here's a simple conversion of a video file to mg2:
+Here's a simple conversion of a video file to mpg2:

             var job = VlcDriver.CreateVideoJob();
             job.InputFile = input; // A FileInfo Object